defold/doc/docs/en/tutorials/snake.md

 ## The game script - update

-The `init()` function is called exactly once, when the script component is instanciated into the running game.
+The `init()` function is called exactly once, when the script component is instantiated into the running game.
 The function `update()`, however, is called once each frame, 60 times a second.
 That makes the function ideal for real time game logic.

 The idea for the update is this: